michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/project.md

 	<br/><br/>Please add your slides to a Google Slide presentation which will be posted in a Canvas announcement.
 Presentations are not graded.
 3. **[Project peer review](https://forms.gle/F8fhBkUpgCSJDTNA9)**. *Due 03-27*.
 In a Google Form, you will rate your own performance and the performance of other group members.
 This feedback will not be used for grading, but to identify any workload distribution issues early on and assign roles accordingly.
 5. **Basic working system report**. *Due 04-04*.
 A brief (1-2 page) progress report of a basic working system.
 Not everything needs to be done or fully functional, but there needs to be some sort of basic functionality.
 Also list any questions you have or resources you will need to successfully complete the project by the final deadline.
 This report should be in the ACL format that the final report will be in.
 6. **Final presentation**. *In class on 04-24*.
 Groups will present their finished work to the group, with Q&A and feedback opportunities from students.
-Please prepare a maximum 5-minute presentation in which you can divide up speaking responsibilities however you see fit (not all members need to speak, and it is okay for one group member to present the whole presentation).
+Please prepare a maximum 5-minute presentation in which you can divide up speaking responsibilities however you see fit, though having more than one group member is encouraged.
 Cover at least these key points:
 	1. Project motivation (briefly)
 	2. Data
 	3. Methods, or annotation/collection approach for dataset projects